 Samsung’s marketing makes it clear that it is gunning for a younger audience with the Samsung Galaxy S20 FE.
 The reduced price, colorways, and provided promotional images all scream “hip, young Millennials.”

 That being said, you don’t need to be under 30 to enjoy this phone.
-It offers pretty much all the core features of the main Galaxy S line at a much more affordable price.
-For some buyers, this phone might actually improve upon the primary line, such as offering a flat display panel, the use of an optical fingerprint sensor instead of an ultrasonic one, and those new fun colorways.
+It offers pretty much all the core Galaxy S line features at a much more affordable price.
+For some buyers, this phone might improve upon the primary line, such as offering a flat display panel, using an optical fingerprint sensor instead of an ultrasonic one, and those new fun colorways.

 It's clear that Samsung is gunning for Millennial buyers with this phone, but anyone can enjoy it.